skorasaurus/skorasaurus.github.io/_posts/2018-04-10-georeferencing_the_past.md

 Although the [LOC will eventually be uploading historic Sanborn maps of the entire country](https://www.loc.gov/collections/sanborn-maps/about-this-collection/), they have barely started the state of
 Ohio save for good ole' [(Monroeville)](https://www.loc.gov/collections/sanborn-maps/?fa=location:ohio).

-{% responsive_image path: images/2018-04-hopkins-1912-plate_19.png alt: "1912 hopkins image of cleveland" %}
+{% responsive_image path: images/2018-04-hopkins-1912-plate_19.jpg alt: "1912 hopkins image of cleveland" %}

 As shown in the above image, there's extraneous information (the map scale, the north arrow, the plate number) on each page that would need to be removed or clipped out if I wanted to present them as one congruious map.
-[The image in Cleveland Public Library's digital gallery](https://cdm16014.contentdm.oclc.org/digital/collection/p4014coll24/id/1819/rec/11) w
+[The image in Cleveland Public Library's digital gallery](https://cdm16014.contentdm.oclc.org/digital/collection/p4014coll24/id/1819/rec/11)

 ---